mitsukacke2285/workflow-dat/workflows/workflow-004/README.md

 **Process:**
 1. Reads the `4OHU.pdb` structure.
-2. Screens the protein for all co-crystallized ligands for the user to select; saves it as ligand_id.
+2. Screens the protein for all co-crystallized ligands and prompts user to select one.
-3. BIsolates selcted ligand from  PDB and saves as ligand_id variable.
+3. Isolates selected ligand from  PDB and saves as ligand_id variable.
 4. Exports ligand_id as `{ligand_id}.sdf` (preserving its 3D coordinates).
 5. Downloads an ideal ligand from RCSB (as {ligand_id}_ideal.sdf).
 6. Partially fixes and aligns coordinates with {ligand_id}_ideal.sdf and rearomatize {ligand_id}.sdf and saves it as {ligand_id}_corrected_pose.sdf
+7.

 **Key Outputs:**
 ```